cloudfoundry/bbs/doc/defining-tasks.md

 ##### `ResultFile` [optional]

-If specified on a Task, Diego retrieves the contents of this file from the container when the Task completes successfully.
-The retrieved contents are made available in the `Result` field of the `TaskResponse` (see [below](#retrieving-tasks)).
+If specified on a TaskDefinition, Diego retrieves the contents of this file from the container when the Task completes successfully.
+The retrieved contents are made available in the `Result` field of the [Task](https://godoc.org/code.cloudfoundry.org/bbs/models#Task) returned in a  [TaskResponse](https://godoc.org/code.cloudfoundry.org/bbs/models#TaskResponse).

 - Diego only returns the first 10 kilobytes of the `ResultFile`.
 If you need to communicate back larger datasets, consider using an `UploadAction` to upload the result file to another service.